raphlev/auth0-nest-react-mongodb-blog/README.md

 ### Create .env file and include Auth0 App credentials

-Create a `.env` file as shown here:
+Create a `.env` file in ./blog-frontend as shown here:

 ```
 touch .env